-The Armor All Gold Coast 600 is the new name for the freshly re-branded and formatted event which many would know as the Gold Coast Indy.
+The Vodafone is the new name for the freshly re-branded and formatted event which many would know as the Gold Coast Indy.

 Members of the iEDM team have been involved with the engineering design and project management of the Gold Coast Indy since the event’s inception in 1990.
 In 2010, the famous 4.5km beachside street circuit was reduced in length to allow for a faster construction period and better racing for the V8 Supercars, who are now the main category of race cars and the event promoter.
 The event also incorporates a concert at the Broadwater Parklands.